cryptoecc/ETH-ECC/tutorial.md

 `FrontierBlockReward` is set as 5 * 10^18 and it is 5 ether.
 Alice generated 9 blocks and got 5 ether per generation.
 Therefore Alice got 45 ether.

-## Make a transaction for testing private network
+### 3.2 Make a transaction for testing private network

+In this section, we want to generate transaction and send ether

+- We will make a new account(Bob) and will send ether from miner(Alice) to new account(Bob)

 Generate new account